 in the hierarchy of a framed group, then you have to pass the identifier of the

 To put it in abstract terms: The parent must be set to the next object in the layout hierarchy that has a visual representation.
 Normal groups are just layout tools, they don't exist as widgets.
 Framed groups, however, are layout tools but they are also widgets since they have a visual representation.
 Thus, if your object is going to be embedded somewhere in a framed group, the framed group must be passed as the parent.
 If it is embedded in a normal group, then the top-level window must be the parent.
 Don't forget to think in hierarchies: Even if you want to attach your object to a normal group it could still be the case that the normal group is itself embedded in a framed group which means that you would still have to pass the framed group as the parent.
+The same applies to scrollgroups since they also have a visual representation.

 In contrast to moai.CreateApp() you can call